-- 27. The implementation plan of the project for 2024 was approved at TC 56th Session as blow: - pilot study in 4 Members in China; Macao, China; Philippines and Thailand; - Training course in WMO RTC Nanjing, China in September/October 2024 in conjunct with 13th WGH working meeting. - 28.
+- 24. The implementation plan of the project for 2024 was approved at TC 56th Session as blow: - pilot study in 4 Members in China; Macao, China; Philippines and Thailand; - Training course in WMO RTC Nanjing, China in September/October 2024 in conjunct with 13th WGH working meeting. - 25.
 The leader of this project Mr. Edwin Montvila from National Weather Service (NWS), Weather Forecast Office (WFO) Guam informed the implementation status and progresses in 2024 as follows: - The Pacific Ocean Storm Surge Inundation Model (POSSIM) has been upgraded to a third iteration, utilizing the same algorithms with much more optimized calculation technique to minimize processing overhead.
-The new iteration is nicknamed "Pascal's Snail," or "Limacon." - POSSIM now has two extensive user guides attached to it, for intuitive implementation and usage.
+The new iteration is nicknamed "Pascal's Snail," or "Limacon."

+- POSSIM now has two extensive user guides attached to it, for intuitive implementation and usage.
 One is a focal point user guide, designed for main focal points in the respective countries to follow, for implementation of POSSIM in their localized areas.
 The standard user guide is designed to explain the technical operation, expected behavior and act as a user manual for focal points and non-focal points to utilize POSSIM after setup.
-This helps to further ease the implementation of POSSIM by TC members in their respective countries. - 29.
+This helps to further ease the implementation of POSSIM by TC members in their respective countries. - the training course on Knowledge Sharing on Pacific Ocean Storm Surge Inundation Modeling (POSSIM) was held in WMO Regional Training Center Nanjing from 23 to 27 September 2024.
+Nine trainees in total from 4 TC Members namely China; Macao, China; Philippines and Thailand attended the training course. - 26.
 The implementation plan of the project for 2025 was proposed for approval at TC 57th Session as below: - The Members that are participating in the pilot study now have the toolset and guidance to implement POSSIM in their respective countries for further research and development. - The Members now have a direct way of tracking, communicating, and updating their version of POSSIM through various means in tandem with guidance from the project leader. - Localization time highly depends on local resources, data access and research expertise.
 USA would like to propose to TCS to extend AOP1 by another year, to 2026.
-This would provide the TC members in the pilot study enough time to run extensive simulations of past and current storms, in addition to communicating any issues in implementation and operation of POSSIM to project lead for further improvement of POSSIM. - To conduct 2/3-day training workshop in October 2025 in conjunction with WGH 14th working meeting. - 30.
-Referring to the status of the implementation, Guam USA would like to extend this project as AOP of WGH one more years to 2027.
+This would provide the TC members in the pilot study enough time to run extensive simulations of past and current storms, in addition to communicating any issues in implementation and operation of POSSIM to project lead for further improvement of POSSIM. - To conduct 2/3-day training workshop in October 2025 in conjunction with WGH 14th working meeting. - 27.
+Referring to the status of the implementation, Guam USA would like to extend this project as AOP of WGH one more years to 2026.